 Basically, with Oscar’s Grinding Strategy, the entire gambling experience is divided in sessions.
 Each session contains several consecutive wagers which a player makes until he wins 1 unit of profit.
 In case a player loses, the bet repeats.
 When a player wins after the lost wager, the bet increases by 1 unit.

 To put it simply: the player starts wagering at 1 unit and the wager does not increase until the player wins after losing a wager.
 At that point, the wager increases to 2.
-Afterwards, the wager stays at 2 units until a player makes a profit, at which point the bet decreases to 1 unit or increases to 3 units in case there has been a succession of loses, prior to a win, and the streak stayed negative.
+Afterward, the wager stays at 2 units until a player makes a profit, at which point the bet decreases to 1 unit or increases to 3 units in case there has been a succession of loses, prior to a win, and the streak stayed negative.

 Do you have any experience in using the Oscar’s Grinding System?